Alaa-Mohammad/EVPost/README.md

 # EVPost
 ## _Online sharing posts Platform_

-Click on this image to go to the site, and enjoy your experience with others [![N|Solid](https://signum.ai/wp-content/uploads/2021/05/twitterblog-49.png)](https://evposts.pythonanywhere.com) [Lets go to EVPost Site](https://evposts.pythonanywhere.com)
+Click on this link to go to the site, and enjoy your experience with others [![N|Solid](https://signum.ai/wp-content/uploads/2021/05/twitterblog-49.png)](https://evposts.pythonanywhere.com) [Lets go to EVPost Site](https://evposts.pythonanywhere.com)